joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6931655/2025/12/31/kylian-mbappe-real-madrid-injury-news/

 **Under pressure: Why these five teams desperately need to make a trade (or two)**\
-`With Hawks, Lakers, Warriors, Bucks and Clippers feeling the pressure, here's what they're considering ahead of the NBA trade deadline.`\
+`With Hawks, Lakers, Warriors and more feeling the pressure, here's what they're considering ahead of the trade deadline.`\
 https://nytimes.com/athletic/6931252/2025/12/31/nba-trade-rumors-lakers-warriors-clippers-hawks-bucks/

 **He Is Being Sued in the U.S. for Human Rights Abuses.
 He Could be Deported First.**\